Shabbat Services are held every Friday night at 6:15pm and Saturday morning at 10:30am.

 If you are commemorating a Yahrzeit or simply want to remember someone you have lost, join us at our weekly Service of Remembrance.
 Bring a picture or a story, and share memories, recite prayers and light a candle.

-Second Friday: Early Oneg Shabbat precedes the service at 5:30pm, followed by a traditional Erev Shabbat service.
+Second Friday: Early Oneg Shabbat precedes the service at 5:30pm, followed by a traditional Kabbalat Shabbat service.

 Third Friday: Nefesh Shabbat and Z’man Kodesh: Rabbi Brett and Tami Krichiver lead a spiritual service for the soul that includes joyous and celebratory music.

 This service is warm and welcoming for families of all ages.
 Midway through the service, Rabbi Brett invites children age three and older to join teachers and parent volunteers for their own Shabbat experience which includes Shabbat music, games, coloring, and stories.
 At the conclusion of Kaddish, the children return to the Sanctuary for the motzi and the closing song.

 Fourth Friday: Tot Shabbat begins at 5:30pm for young children six and under and their families, followed by a child-appropriate Oneg Shabbat.
 Erev Shabbat service begins at 6:15pm followed by an Oneg Shabbat.